-We expect to set a materiality threshold at 2% of Gross Revenue Expenditure at Surplus/deficit on Provision of Services level.
-Based on prior year financial statements we anticipate the overall materiality for the year ending 31 March 2022 to be in the region of £322k (£322k in the prior year).
+We expect to set a materiality threshold at 2% of gross revenue expenditure.
+Based on prior year financial statements we anticipate the overall materiality for the year ending 31 March 2022 to be in the region of £319k (£350k in the prior year).